papylhomme/diskmonitor/README.md

 ![Applet - Tray](https://github.com/papylhomme/diskmonitor/blob/gh-pages/screenshots/applet2.png)

+# Getting involved

+If you like this software, contribution is welcome!
+You can submit new features or bugfixes using github pull request.
+You can also help translating DisKMonitor in your language using Transifex at https://www.transifex.com/projects/p/diskmonitor

 # Test health status change

 The easiest way to test the monitoring is by using a "fake" raid array.
 The idea is to create a small array